CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 To establish BGP peering with the underlay switches, they have to be configured with additional VLANs and SVIs.
 In our case, we use [Subinterfaces](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#subinterfaces) configuration instaed.
 But, of course, VLANs and SVIs could serve for that as well.

-Create VLAN, SVI, Virtual IP (VRR), and the subinterfraces for the Edge uplinks.</br> VLAN ID is a local parameter and not shared between the hypervisors.
-So for deployment simplicty, same VLAN ID for all TEP devices used in both racks.
+Create VLAN, SVI, Virtual IP (VRR), and the subinterfraces for the Edge uplinks.</br> The VLAN ID is a local parameter and not shared between the hypervisors.
+For deployment simplicty, use the same VLAN ID for all TEP devices used in both racks.

 {{< tabs "10D ">}}
 {{< tab " leaf01 ">}}